thatsimplekid/weather.js/Davis Stream Protocol.md

 #Byte 2
 ---

 Byte 2 indicated the direction in which the wind is blowing.
 The value is from 0-255 and there is a dead zone around 0 (north).
-It can be translated into degrees, taking note of this offset by using the following arithetic: windDirection = 9 + Byte2 * 342.0 / 255
+It can be translated into degrees, taking note of this offset by using the following arithmetic:

+windDirection = 9 + Byte2 * 342.0 / 255

 #Byte 6